 2. Identify and Fix Bottlenecks

 Where is the work slowing down in your office?
-It could be that there is a specific issue you need to address causing the bottleneck.
+There could be a specific issue you need to address that is causing the bottleneck.
 Identify if a particular task takes one person too long to perform, which indicates they may need help.
 Also, be on the lookout for slow systems or tools.

 3. Follow the “Touch It Once” Rule